ethemutku/IssueTAG/README.md

 This project includes the analysis scripts for the replication of the paper "Automated Issue Assignment: Results and Insights from an Industrial Case".

+monitor_performance.py is the script to monitor the performance of the issue assignment system.
+(Section 6 Monitoring Deterioration)

 train_test.py is the script

 1. for comparing different machine learning algorithms for issue report classification (Appendix A: Evaluating Existing Issue Assignment Approaches).